Circular-beam approximation for quantum channels in a turbulent atmosphere: Application: Free-space transfer of nonclassical optical properties

 Equation~(\ref{Eq:MandelInOut}) depends only on two first moments of $\eta$.
 Therefore, the transmittance-matching moments method is ideally suited for describing the transfer of sub-Poissonian photon statistics.
 Any discrepancies in this case can arise only from imperfections in the analytical approximations used to compute these moments.

 To be more specific, we consider propagation of amplitude-squeezed coherent states $\ket{\alpha_0, \chi }=\hat{D}(\alpha_0)\hat{S}(\chi)\ket{0}$, where $\hat{D}(\alpha_0)$ and $\hat{S}(\chi)$ are the displacement operator and squeezing operator, respectively, $\chi>0$ is the squeezing parameter, $\alpha_0$ is the coherent amplitude, and $\ket{0}$ is the vacuum state.
-In Fig.~\ref{Fig:app_Mandel+Binomial}a, we present the Mandel $Q$ parameter as a function of aperture radius for different parameter-matching techniques, along with numerically simulated data (line S).
-The transmittance moments matching method using simulated moments (line D) reproduces the numerical results exactly.
+In Fig.~\ref{Fig:app_Mandel+Binomial}(a) we present the Mandel $Q$ parameter as a function of aperture radius for different parameter-matching techniques, along with numerically simulated data (line S).
+The transmittance–moment matching method using simulated moments (line D) reproduces the numerical results exactly.
 However, the same method using analytical moment values (line C) shows a significant discrepancy.
 This is due to the second term in Eq.~(\ref{Eq:MandelInOut}): since $\left\langle n \right\rangle_{\text{in}}$ is large for high values of $\alpha_0$, even a small error in the analytical expressions for $\left\langle \Delta \eta^2 \right\rangle$ can lead to a large deviation in $Q_{\text{out}}$.
 Remarkably, matching the moments of $S$ provides a reliable result: it yields only a small discrepancy for simulated moments of $S$ (line B) and a qualitatively correct result when using analytical values (line A).

 In a more realistic scenario, one can consider so-called click detectors.
-The corresponding measurement scheme is based on balanced spatial \cite{paul1996,castelletto2007,schettini2007,blanchet08} or temporal \cite{achilles03,fitch03,rehacek03} splitting of a light beam into $N$ parts, each detected by an on-off detector.
+The corresponding measurement scheme is based on balanced spatial \cite{paul1996,castelletto2007,schettini2007,blanchet08} or temporal \cite{achilles03,fitch03,rehacek03} splitting of a light beam into $N$ parts, each detected by an on–off detector.
 The number of triggered detectors, $n$, corresponds to the number of clicks, which approaches the actual photon number in the limit $N\rightarrow+\infty$.
 The click-number distribution at the output is given by

-where $P_{\mathrm{out}}(\alpha)$ is the Glauber-Sudarshan $P$ function of the output mode, related to $P_{\mathrm{in}}(\alpha)$ via Eq.~(\ref{Eq:InOut}).
+where $P_{\mathrm{out}}(\alpha)$ is the Glauber–Sudarshan $P$ function of the output mode, related to $P_{\mathrm{in}}(\alpha)$ via Eq.~(\ref{Eq:InOut}).
 The function $\Pi_n(\alpha)$ represents the positive operator-valued measure element in $Q$ representation corresponding to $n$ clicks and is given by \cite{sperling12a}

 see Ref.~\cite{sperling12a}.
-To witness nonclassicality using this detection scheme, one can use the Binomial $Q$ parameter \cite{sperling12c},
+To witness nonclassicality using this detection scheme, one can use the binomial $Q$ parameter \cite{sperling12c}: